curl/everything-curl/curl-users.md

 depend on us, maybe you can too?

-The list of companies are well over 200 names, but extracting some of the larger or more well-known brands, here's a pretty good list that of course is only a small selection:
+The list of companies are well over 200 names, but extracting some of the larger or more well-known brands, here's a pretty good list that, of course, is only a small selection:

 Adobe, Altera, AOL, Apple, AT&T, BBC, Blackberry, BMW, Bosch, Broadcom,